ciprian288/Windguru-and-Holfuy-display/README.md

 # Windguru-and-Holfuy-dashboard
-Display Windguru and Holfuy on Raspberry Pi
+Display Windguru or Holfuy on Raspberry Pi